What is the LEX Program?

 How much does the LEX Program cost?

-To register for any course at CCI-LEX, there is a registration fee of $30, which covers the cost of creating a new student account for you.
+There is a registration fee of $35, which covers the cost of creating a new student account for you.

-This fee is a one-time fee, which means that you only pay it the first time you register as a student at CCI-LEX, and not every time you register for a new class.
+This fee is a one-time fee, which means that you only pay it the first time you register as a student at CCI-LEX.

 The only exception to this is if you a time period of 6 months or more has passes where the student has not been registered.
 In this case, the students will then be required to pay the registration fee again.